bluedatainc/solutions/bdvcli_commands/bdvcli_commands.md

 ## 10. Get Cluster config selections

+  __Description__:

-  __Description__: A list of all node group ids that are part of the virtual cluster.
-This information is based on what is specified in the catalog and specific selections made by the user at cluster creation time
+    A list of all node group ids that are part of the virtual cluster.
+    This information is based on what is specified in the catalog and specific selections made by the user at cluster creation time.

   __Command__:

     bdvcli --get cluster.config_choice_selections

   __Example__: